How to remove condensation inside a car

 What causes condensation in my car?

-Condensation is caused when the warm air from inside your car hits glass cooled from the outside, which condenses to create moisture.
+Condensation inside your car is caused when the warm air inside meets cooler air from the outside – via a windscreen, for example – which condenses to create moisture.

-Steam can also cause condensation in cars.
-If there’s something wet inside your car and the sun then heats the interior, the rising steam collects on the surfaces as moisture.
+Steam can also be a culprit for condensation in cars.
+If there’s liquid inside your car and the sun then heats the interior, the rising steam collects on the surfaces as condensation.

 • Breath from passengers in cold weather